Waderhsu/Virtual-File-System/README.md

 ### Code Coverage

-I aimed for 90% code coverage to ensure that most of our code is tested.
-We used the `go test -cover` tool to measure and report code coverage.
+I aimed for 75% code coverage to ensure that most of our code is tested.
+I used the `go test -cover` tool to measure and report code coverage.

 ### Running Tests